canonn11/ImageCrawler/README.md

 Simple google image crawler using selenium

-Download chromedriver which fits in your chrome version in : https://chromedriver.chromium.org/downloads
+Download chromedriver which fits in your chrome version in : [here](https://chromedriver.chromium.org/downloads)
-Chrome version check -> type this in chrome broweser  : chrome://version
+Chrome version check -> type this in chrome browser  : chrome://version

 After downloading chromedriver, place chromedriver at your project folder.